Pathoschild/smapi-mod-dump/source/Item Research 'n' Spawn/ItemResearchSpawner/supporting.md

 the first category that privatise the item, will have it.
 If you want to add item to category below, you __should add it to "When" of new category and to "Except" in old category__.

-You can upload you file or its content to ["Categories balancing" forum topic](https://www.nexusmods.com/stardewvalley/mods/8933/?tab=forum&topic_id=10179748)
+You can upload your file content to ["Categories balancing" forum topic](https://www.nexusmods.com/stardewvalley/mods/8933/?tab=forum&topic_id=10179748)

+If you dumped file, load it using the following command ```rns_load_categories``` (Remember to save the day :))

 ### Balance individual item prices

-You can change items prices (for menu only) by commands and file price-config.json
+You can change items prices (for menu only) by commands and file pricelist.json

+**Remember that by default mod forces default categories and pricelist.
+Either modify the files in assets folder or turn that of in config.**

 ```
-research_set_price [0+] //change price for hotbar active item for "Buy" mode.
+rns_set_price [0+] //change price for hotbar active item for "Buy" mode.
 Price must be non-negative!

-research_reset_price //reset price for hotbar active item for "Buy" mode to initial values
+rns_reset_price //reset price for hotbar active item for "Buy" mode to initial values
 ```

 This commands will change the item price globally for all farms
 __Please open menu at least once and execute commands in game only!__

-In addition, you can change the config file located in .../Stardew Valley/Mods/ItemResearchSpawner/price-config.json
+In addition, you can change the config file located in .../Stardew Valley/Mods/ItemResearchSpawner/assets/config/pricelist.json
+or dump it using the following command ```rns_dump_pricelist```

 File has the following syntax: